scottstensland/webgl-3d-animation/README.md

 Feel free to contact me on twitter if you have any questions!

 ... my twitter name is same as my github name

+   instructions on how to drive this ...

+    run on a computer not on a phone since it currently uses just the mouse and keyboard as controls

+     mouse left button and middle scroll wheel page up / page down
+     arrow keys  left/right/up/down
+           also these keys :  w s a d

+      it uses WebGL for graphics
+    I wrote it in the language javascript infact that was my "Hello World"  for both javascript and WebGL

+       hit the button :    "Play jam looped" so it plays a tune which I then visualize both in time domain as well as frequency domain